Love to Dive? How Deep Should Your Pool be to Dive

 It’s recommended that you have at least 9 feet (2.7 meters) when you are diving into the water headfirst.

-This ensures that you will be able to slow down, letting you avoid hitting your head on the bottom, which can lead to serious injury.
+This ensures that you can slow down, letting you avoid hitting your head on the bottom, which can lead to serious injury.

 Before you install a diving board, you should consult your local regulations.
 Most areas will have several rules that you need to follow.